BerkeleyML/berkeleyml.github.io/faq.md

 - **How are homeworks structured and when are they due?**
   There are 5 homeworks.
 Each has two parts: Part 1 (Warmup) and Part 2 (Main).
 Both parts are released together.
 Deadlines are 11:59 PM Pacific on posted dates.
 Submit on Gradescope (written and/or coding portals as applicable).

-- **How do slip days work?**
-  You have 10 total slip days across all homeworks, with a maximum of 4 per homework.
-Slip days apply automatically by submission timestamp; any amount late up to 24 hours counts as 1 slip day.
-After 4 days late, submissions aren’t accepted without approved accommodations.

 - **Are there alternate exams?**
   No. There are two in-person exams (Midterm and Final).
 See the [Syllabus → Exams](../syllabus#exams) for dates and policies.